top of page

 • Face in water on first and every lesson.
 The first thing to happen in an emergency is a child’s face going underwater.
 We want our swimmers to be prepared and know how to hold their breath and open their eyes as soon as they are underwater.

 • Horizontal swim position.
 A pillar of swim success is productive kicking in a horizontal position.
-When a child becomes vertical they start to sink and are fighting to stay on top of the water.
-Flippers and instructor techniques are used to counteract the muscle memory to try to walk or run in the water.
+When a child becomes vertical in the water, they start to sink and are fighting to stay on top of the water.
+Flippers and instructor techniques are used to counteract the muscle memory our kids have that make them try to walk or run in the water.
 Practicing with flippers helps retrain muscles in the water.
-The more you practice with them the more it becomes muscle memory and kids don’t need them anymore.
+The more you practice with them the more it becomes muscle memory and eventually your child won't need them anymore.

 • Navigating to safe places in the pool.
 Standing in shallow water, Coming off the step or wall and getting back to it.

 • Independent breathing.
-We teach swimmers to float on their backs and then to roll over and float on their backs to breathe in a sustainable ‘horizontal’ position. *this strategy also lends itself to be able to breath properly while learning strokes* When a swimmer pops their head to breathe their hips drop and they start to sink into the water.
+We teach swimmers to float on their backs and then to roll over and float on their backs to breathe in a sustainable ‘horizontal’ position.
+This strategy also lends itself to be able to breath properly while learning strokes.
+When a swimmer pops their head to breathe on their stomach, their hips drop and they start to sink vertically.
 This means they have to quickly get a breath before going underwater.
 Many times this makes swimmers rush their breath and feel anxious.
-If they learn to float they can take as long as they need to breathe and continue swimming.
-This creates a sustainable way to continue to breathe for long swims across the pool
+Floating on their back, allows them to take as long as they need to breathe and then continue swimming; thus creating sustainability for long swims across the pool.

 • Strokes and swim team skills.
-Once a swimmer can confidently navigate the pool on their own, we begin teaching strokes with a focus on correct technique that can get lost in the shuffle at a team practice, race starts, flip turns, streamline, etc. â€‹
+Once a swimmer can confidently navigate the pool safely on their own, we will begin teaching strokes.
+Focusing on correct technique from the beginning will create a solid foundation of skills (race starts, flip turns, streamline, etc) that they can utilize both recreationally and competitively. â€‹

 How do we accomplish these goals?

-• Swimmer/Instructor relationships built on kindness, trust, excitement about progress and love.
-Our instructors are hired because we know they are the most compassionate people on the planet.
-They are patient and genuinely love each swimmer.
-This gives all our swimmers the perfect support to accomplish safety and happiness in the water.
+• Swimmer/Instructor connection built on kindness, love, trust, and excitement about progress.
+Our instructors are chosen specifically because we know they are compassionate and skilled.
+They are patient and empathetic, while simultaneously setting and holding developmentally appropriate expectations so that swimmers can attain the skills needed to be safe and happy in the water.

 • Firm parameters about water safe behavior.
-Learning to swim is a non-negotiable.
-It isn't a sport that a child can choose if they want to participate or not.
-At some point they will come into contact with the water and need to safely navigate any water scenario.
-Our instructors continue to teach through tricky emotions: even if we’re feeling nervous, scared, or simply don’t want to because swimming is a skill that can save a life.
-We will provide parameters and then encourage through expectations.
+Learning to swim is a non-negotiable life skill.
+It is not a sport that the child can choose to participate in, or a play date they can opt out of because they do not want to go.
+At some point every child will come into contact with the water and need to safely navigate any water scenario.
+Feeling nervous, scared, or simply not wanting to are all expected and normal reactions.
+Our instructors will continue to teach your swimmer through their anxious emotions because consistency and firm parameters create safe swimmers.

 • Intentional play & real life scenarios.
 We believe that a safe swimmer is a happy and confident one!
-We integrate intentional fun and play to every lesson because we know that is how kids learn best!
-Our swimmers (age and skill appropriate) sit on a whale float, jump off the wall & diving board and go on the slide.
-Although these things are fun, we are also working on building confidence and working through challenges.
+We integrate intentional fun and play in to every lesson because we know that is how kids learn best!
+Our swimmers (age and skill appropriate) sit on a whale floatie, go down the slide, and jump off the wall & diving board.
+While these experiences are fun, more importantly they provide opportunities to build confidence and work through challenges.
 We want our swimmers to be able to tackle anything in the water.
-A child that thinks they can’t or won’t do something in the pool is not a safe one.
-We have an "I can do hard things when supported and taught" approach to the pool.
-A child that can only perform a life saving skill in one controlled scenario is not as safe as a swimmer that can consistently navigate multiple experiences in the water safely!
+A child that won’t do something in the pool or thinks that they can’t, is not a safe one.
+We have an "I can do hard things when supported and taught" approach.
+A child that can only perform a life saving skill in one controlled scenario is not as safe a swimmer than one who can consistently navigate multiple experiences in the water!

 • Swell & family partnership.
 We want our swimmers to be as successful at home and beyond as they are in our pool.
 Communication is key in the success of your swimmer.
-We encourage you to ask questions, communicate strategies that work well for your child and let us know how things are going at home so we can support and progress your child accordingly.
-You can communicate directly with their instructor and our office staff for the highest quality experience.
-Quickly fears and anxiety subside when families and instructors cooperate to support each swimmer in their journey to independent swimming.
+We want to know how things are going at home so we can support and progress your child accordingly.
+You can communicate directly with their instructor or reach out to our office staff if a more detailed conversation is needed.
+Fears and anxieties for both swimmers and parents subside much quicker when families and instructors communicate respectfully during the child’s journey to independent swimming.
 We are never unsure if a swimmer can learn to swim.
 We know they will thrive when supported by all parties.

 bottom of page